aeternity/ae_mdw/README.md

 Its configuration file is found at `docker/aeternity.yaml`.
 Under `fork_management` key, the `network_id` options are: `ae_mainnet` and `ae_uat` (testnet).

 You may also redefine other Aeternity node configurations.
 The `aeternity.yaml` is copied when the container is started and is used as a node configuration file.
-More information regarding configration can be found [here](https://docs.aeternity.io/en/stable/configuration/)
+More information regarding configuration can be found [here](https://docs.aeternity.io/en/stable/configuration/)

 ### Docker setup for local dev